 The person chosen to be the rep out of all the accepted proposals is notified by the EC who also notifies the partner association.

-Responsibilities of being the SKA rep
+Responsibilities of being the SCELT rep

 Being the rep means representing the rest of us at that conference and being involved in the reps meeting there with other reps from other associations and discussing things on behalf of the rest of us.
-Whoever is sent as the rep has to know about SKA from the inside: what we’re doing, the projects we’re involved in, the plans we have, where we’re at and where we’re going.
+Whoever is sent as the rep has to know about SCELT from the inside: what we’re doing, the projects we’re involved in, the plans we have, where we’re at and where we’re going.

 Benefits for the rep